Tips to make sure your home insurance claims will be paid

 Going on a long holiday?
 That sounds like fun.
 Facing an extended period in hospital?
 Less fun, but you may need to tell your insurer either way.

-If you are going to vacate your primary residence for whatever reason for an extended length of time you probably need to tell your insurance provider.
+If you are going to vacate your primary residence for any reason for an extended length of time, you probably need to tell your insurance provider.

 Each policy differs, but in general if your property is unoccupied for more than 60 days you may not be covered for home insurance.